|Compton Heights Concert Band|

 The Band was founded in 1976 by Harry Swanger, President and Bassoonist.
 The Band is conducted by professional conductor Edward Dolbashian.
 The original conductor was Kaid Friedel who was a French Hornist in the St. Louis Symphony for many years.

 The Band appeared on its own TV show "Sunrise Serenades" which aired for a year on KMOV-TV, CBS Affiliate with Harry Swanger and the band mascot, Moosic!
+For a segment from that show featuring the late Johnnie Johnson, see "Sunrise Serenades" on YouTube.
 The band concert experience has been expressed to the public through music, words, and even by a plein air painter, BillyO .
 To read a vivid description of a summer concert, see The Sounds of Summer, written by Robert E. Knittel.

 The Riverfront Times named Compton Heights Concert Band - Best Entertainment Value on a Hot Summer Evening.